-A clever locked-room mystery, Knives Out stars Daniel Criag as detective Benoit Blanc interrogating a family full of suspects about the murder of their wealth patriarch.
+A clever and original to itself locked-room mystery, Knives Out stars Daniel Criag as detective Benoit Blanc interrogating a family full of suspects about the murder of their wealth patriarch.
 There are a number of classic mystery stories that are embedded deep in the film’s DNA and we talked about them with him on the red carpet at the film’s screening at the Philadelphia Film Festival last evening.

 For the look of the film’s primary setting, a Massachusetts mansion owned by mystery writer Harlan Thrombey (Christopher Plummer), Johnson turned to a personal favorite, the 1972 film Sleuth. “[Sleuth] also takes place in a big mansion that’s owned by an eccentric mystery writer.
 And the whole house is filled up with his obsessions.
 It’s like the inside of his brain.”

 Johnson also name-checks 1973’s ensemble mystery The Last Of Sheila as well as the two Agatha Christie adaptations starring Peter Ustinov as Belgian detective Hercule Poirot – Death On The Nile (1978) and Evil Under The Sun (1982).
 And it was the Agatha Christie stories he points to as the genesis of for Knives Out‘s characters having various political leanings to them.